-A register of card purchases shall be maintained by the card holder and submitted with monthly receipts (a purchase order is still required to be completed).
+A register of card purchases shall be maintained by the card holder and submitted with monthly receipts (a purchase order and credit card expense form are still required to be completed).

 As part of the monthly accounts for payment processes, the DCEO will present the Credit Card Statement detailing acquittal transactions and balances to the Council as part of the monthly meeting Agenda.